atidyshirt/University/COSC264/notes.md

   - End hosts usually have only one IP address (as we use the one with widest scope)
 - The IP address not only identifies the host but also helps the network find the path to this host
 - Humans normally do not work with IP directly but with host names such as www.canterbury.ac.nz
-- There exists a special service/protocol called the domain name service (`DNS`) which translates to human-readable host names to IPv4 addresses, the internet itself only works with IPv4 addresses
+- There exists a special service/protocol called the domain name service (`DNS`) which translates to human readable host names to IPv4 addresses, the internet itself only works with IPv4 addresses
 - Suppost to be worldwide unique (not really true anymore)
 - unacknowledged (post service does not send back feedback)
 - no guaranteed order of packets recieved with IPv4 protocol